 Vickie Britton holds an undergraduate degree in physical education and a graduate degree in health and exercise science.
 She has experience teaching physical education on the high school level as well as coaching and serving as an athletic director.
 Having worked as a certified personal trainer for 20 years, she has helped numerous clients achieve personal health and fitness goals.
 She is also a member of the Greenville Track club and has completed hundreds of races including 15 marathons and one 38 mile endurance challenge.

 Each student will:

 - Conduct accurate health and fitness assessments using appropriate techniques for a variety of populations.

-- Implement safe and effective individualized and group exercise programs for a variety of populations.
+- Formulate safe and effective exercise prescriptions and programing of a variety of populations.

 - Implement current technology to support in-depth inquiry and professional practice.